Occupational therapy (children and young people)

 - Neurological assessments including cognitive and perceptual, upper limb and coordination interventions

 - Onward referrals to local and community services for ongoing Occupational Therapy input and equipment needs at home

-Children and young people can be referred to Occupational Therapy from 8am-4pm on Mondays-Fridays (excluding public holidays) by calling 020 8661 3090.
+Children and young people can be referred to Occupational Therapy on Monday, Tuesday, Thursday and Friday 08:00-16:30 (excluding public holidays) by calling 020 8661 3090.
 All referrals will be prioritised according to clinical need, as determined by the occupational therapist.